Vet LoginFind your closest SASH vetEmergency InfoCall SASH 24/7

 • Organ removal (e.g gall bladder, spleen)

-For all surgeries, the most up to date techniques are used (including key hole surgery where possible) to ensure the best possible outcome for the patient.
+For all surgeries, the most up-to-date techniques are used (including laparoscopic or “key hole” surgery where possible) to ensure the best possible outcome for the patient.

-At SASH, other more specialised surgeries are also performed, albeit by a team of other specialists including Ophthalmologists (eye specialists) and Neurosurgeons (brain surgeons).
+Other specialised surgeries can also be performed in the SASH network, albeit by a team of other specialists including Ophthalmologists (eye specialists) and Neurosurgeons (brain & spine surgeons), and Cardiologists (heart specialists) which are found in few other places in Australia.
 These include, but are not limited to:

 Our team is highly collaborative, with several surgical specialists often conferring on the best approach for an individual pet.
-Depending on the needs of the patient, we also work closely with specialists in other departments at SASH, such as Radiology, Neurology and Internal Medicine, to develop the most appropriate management plan.
-If a pet is diagnosed with cancer, the Animal Cancer Centre work together to make sure families have the information they need to decide on the best treatment option for their pet.
+Depending on the needs of the patient, we also work closely with specialists in other departments at SASH, such as Diagnostic ImagingNeurology, Sports Medicine & Rehab, and Internal Medicine, to develop the most appropriate management plan.
+If a pet is diagnosed with cancer, the SASH Cancer Centre work together to make sure families have the information they need to decide on the best treatment option for their pet.

 During surgery